-I was recently perusing the blogesphere during a mid-afternoon break [TO MY BOSS: obviously I work really hard at every moment I am in the office] and came across an absolutely divine looking recipe from Joy the Baker who had taken advantage of strawberries coming into season (side note: I am very excited for that to happen here) to make her creation.
-Crutially it was covered in crushed up Oreos, and even more essential to this story, I was looking for a cake to bake to take to my friends who I was visiting up north (not ‘the north’, the one that’s further, erm… north) – the friends who I also made Early Grey and Mango gin for.
-I had hesitated on what cake to make because we were going to be travelling there by train, but with an impending rail strike and us driving I was more confident making something that might just fall to pieces.
+I was recently perusing the blogosphere during a mid-afternoon break [TO MY BOSS: obviously I work really hard at every moment I am in the office] and came across an absolutely divine looking recipe from Joy the Baker who had taken advantage of strawberries coming into season (side note: I am very excited for that to happen here) to make her creation.
+Crucially it was covered in crushed up Oreos, and even more essential to this story, I was looking for a cake to bake to take to my friends who I was visiting up north (not ‘the north’, the one that’s further, erm… north) – the friends who I also made Early Grey and Mango gin for.
+I had hesitated on what cake to make because we were going to be travelling there by train, but with an impending rail strike and us driving, I was more confident making something that might just fall to pieces.

 For a while I’ve had my eye on using beer more in baking – we went to a beer-baked afternoon tea with Edinburgh based brewers Innis and Gunn at the end of last year, which opened my eyes to the potential of baking with beer (read all about it on Edinburgh Editor, my other blog) – and this seemed the perfect opportunity for it to happen.
-Since it now kind of had to to involve crushed Oreos I decided that a chocolate sponge with beer through it would be delicious.
+Since it now kind of had to involve crushed Oreos I decided that a chocolate sponge with beer through it would be delicious.
 And then made a last minute decision to add salted caramel into the butter icing.
 Because who wouldn’t make that sort of addition?

-And to make it even more relevant, I picked a beer from the Black Isle Brewing Company – their Porter, to be preciese – as we’d be passing their brewery, just north of Inverness, on the way.
+And to make it even more relevant, I picked a beer from the Black Isle Brewing Company – their Porter, to be precise – as we’d be passing their brewery, just north of Inverness, on the way.

 Since beer is quite liquid-like (you know, being a beer and all) I went for the syrup option.
 In other words, removing most of the water content from the beer, thus not making a disgusting slushy by accident.
 This also has the added benefit of removing the bitter alcohol taste of the beer as you boil it down.
 The end result was possibly a little more evaporated than I intended (and tasted exactly how you’d imagine 300ml of porter boiled down to about 40ml to taste, and then a little more intense).